Reading Certificate (Added Authorization) (California Only)

 - Prepare a Reading Specialization Field Study Proposal with recommendations for instructional interventions, based on individualized informal literacy assessments.

-- Design and conduct tutorial, small group, and whole-class language arts instruction.
+- Design and conduct tutorial and whole-class language arts instruction.

 - Implement research-based theory, assessment, and instructional strategies.